 Accolades and Accusations

-Need some outside opinions before you make a purchase on Farfetch.com?
-In the sections below we’ve highlights instances in which Farfetch was recognized publicly — whether it was a beaming reward or a bad review.
+In the sections below we’ve highlighted instances in which Farfetch was recognized publicly — whether it was a beaming reward or a bad review.

 - Farfetch was awarded Vogue’s “Best New Etailer Award” in 2010.